tburms/wm-doc-analysis/README.md

-# wm-tutorials-and-blogposts
+# wm-doc-analysis
-A repository for tutorials and blog posts related to Wikimedia
+A repository for trying out tutorials and experimenting with using APIs and data science tools to analyze technical docs.